Financial Aid & Scholarship Office

 To be eligible for summer financial aid, you must:

-3. Have a 2023-24 FAFSA or CADAA on file with the Financial Aid & Scholarship Office, with all verifications, corrections and updates received from the FAFSA processor by May 12, 2024.
+2. Have a 2024-25 FAFSA or CADAA on file with the Financial Aid & Scholarship Office, with all verifications, corrections and updates received by May 16, 2025.

 *A matriculated student is a student who has, through normal procedures, been formally admitted to and enrolled at Chico State to pursue an authorized degree, credential, or certificate.